grafana/xk6-dashboard/README.md

 Available Commands:
-  aggregate   convert saved json output to recorded dashboard events replay      load the recorded dashboard events and replay it for the UI
+  aggregate   convert saved json output to recorded dashboard events replay      load the recorded dashboard events and replay it for the UI report      create report from a recorded event file

 Flags:
   -h, --help   help for dashboard